Hazard: Natural hazard

 Natural hazards can be influenced by human actions in different ways and to varying degrees, e.g. land-use change, drainage and construction.
 Humans play a central role in the existence of natural hazards because "it is only when people and their possessions get in the way of natural processes that hazard exists".

 A natural hazard can be considered as a geophysical event when it occurs in extremes and a human factor is involved that may present a risk.
 There may be an acceptable variation of magnitude which can vary from the estimated normal or average range with upper and lower limits or thresholds.
 In these extremes, the natural occurrence may become an event that presents a risk to the environment or people.
 For example, above-average wind speeds resulting in a tropical depression or hurricane according to intensity measures on the Saffir–Simpson scale will provide an extreme natural event that may be considered a hazard.

 Seismic hazard

 Tsunamis can be caused by geophysical hazards, such as in the 2004 Indian Ocean earthquake and tsunami.
+The earthquake caused a massive tsunami with waves up to 30 m (100 ft) high, referred to by British and Commonwealth media as the Boxing Day tsunami, after the Boxing Day holiday, or the Asian tsunami, which devastated communities along the surrounding coasts of the Indian Ocean, killing an estimated 227,898 people in 14 countries, especially in Aceh in Indonesia, Sri Lanka, Tamil Nadu in India, and Khao Lak in Thailand.

 Although generally a natural phenomenon, earthquakes can sometimes be induced by human interventions, such as injection wells, large underground nuclear explosions, excavation of mines, or reservoirs.